tobocop2/muxchat/README.md

 - **Register bridges dynamically** — When you enable a bridge, Synapse needs its registration.yaml added and a restart.
 - **Adapt to your setup** — Domain, ports, which bridges — these require regenerating config files that reference each other.

 muxchat handles all of this.
-You never touch config files.
 Everything is generated from your choices and can be regenerated anytime.
-Portable, reproducible, no config management.

 ## Background